The SMARTness of nutrition commitments

 ‘Specific’ identifies and defines the following ingredients for the commitment:

-- The geographical coverage of each goal, such as global, regional, national, or subnational, including any additional specifications, for example names of geographical areas covered or if focused on geographic areas with a given characteristic (such as high prevalence of a given form of malnutrition, low income).
+- The geographical coverage of each commitment, such as global, regional, national, or subnational, including any additional specifications, for example names of geographical areas covered or if focused on geographic areas with a given characteristic (such as high prevalence of a given form of malnutrition, low income).

-- The target population of each goal, including population coverage (sample size and/or percentage of overall population covered).
+- The target population of each commitment, including population coverage (sample size and/or percentage of overall population covered).
 Additional specifications include whether the approach adopted to reach the population of interest varies by key population characteristics, for example by age, gender, income, location, ethnicity, education or disability.

 Measurable

 Each commitment should state clearly the indicators to be used to measure progress on meeting the commitment, taking into consideration available established indicator frameworks and building on those frameworks as appropriate.
 Quantifiable indicators are easier to monitor and should indicate the baseline and end-line, including interim milestones where relevant and whenever possible.
-The monitoring and evaluation of the indicators by national information systems (e.g., surveys) should also be stated.
+The monitoring and evaluation of the indicators by national information systems (e.g. surveys) should also be stated.

-‘Measurable’ identifies and defines the following ingredients for the commitment goal(s):
+‘Measurable’ identifies and defines the following ingredients for the commitment(s):

-- The baseline, including the baseline level (using the same unit as the indicator) of the indicator and the year this is assessed (e.g., through a survey).
+- The baseline, including the baseline level (using the same unit as the indicator) of the indicator and the year this is assessed (e.g. through a survey).
 The baseline year should be as close as possible to the starting year of the commitment (see Time-bound aspect below).

 - The monitoring and evaluation plan, which describes the relevant plan that will be used to collect data on the indicator and measure its progress.
 For example, fruit and vegetable intake (in grams/day) may be routinely assessed through national dietary surveys, or the prevalence of stunting may be assessed in demographic and health surveys or other databases or surveys.